CMUAbstract/releases/README.md

 intermittent power.
 So far, all devices are based on MSP430.

-All applications are built using [Maker](https://github.com/CMUAbstract/maker) dependency build system, which wraps third-party compiler toolchains described [here](Toolchains.md).
+All applications are built using [Maker](https://github.com/CMUAbstract/maker) dependency build system, which wraps [third-party compiler toolchains](Toolchains.md).
 The application is the root of the dependency tree, and its dependencies (libraries and [toolchains](#programming-models-and-runtimes-for-intermittently-powered-hardware)) are specified in the application\'s Maker makefile.
 Toolchain dependencies